leventkaracan/VidStabFormer/README.md

 Preparation:

+Download our latest model: https://drive.google.com/file/d/1vsUKHu6zNrP12Qeeqho_-ppuMunx-zWU/view?usp=sharing and put it inside the "models" folder.

 Clone https://github.com/sniklaus/pytorch-pwc inside model folder.
-We used a modified version of its backwarp function.
+We only used a modified version of its backwarp function.

 Follow the CVPR2020 paper implementation of "Yu and Ramamoorthi, 2020" in https://github.com/alex04072000/FuSta/tree/main for creating warping field of any video.